57Esther/Climate-Change/README.md

 As a user I want:

-1. A website that is easy to read and navigate
+1. A website that is easy to read and navigate.
-2. Clear information about the club; where they meet, dates and times, what kind of books are read etc
+2. Clear information about the website; purpose and need of the site, how to access content on the site.
-3. To feel welcome joining a new club
+3. To navigate the site easily and option to sign-up for update and information.

 As the develpoer of the wesite I want:

 1. To provide clear and relevant information regarding the website.
-2. To provide a place for people to ask any questions they might have regarding the climate issues.
+2. To provide a place for people to ask any questions they might have regarding climate issues.
 3. To provide information on how to reduce/stop the effect of cimate change.

 ### Goals